 - Google Classroom, which will allow us to streamline communication and assignment submission.

-- Remote rehearsal consoles: We’re working with tech leaders to test an experimental remote rehearsal technology that improves audio quality and reduces latency.
-This hand-built console is still in development, but we’re having increasing success in singing together remotely.
-Our older choristers will continue to test and give feedback on this cutting-edge technology.
-We anticipate utilizing this technology with Avanti, Concert Group, and YME by mid-semester.
+- Ragazzi Virtual Studio: We’re working with tech leaders to test an experimental remote rehearsal technology that improves audio quality and reduces latency.
+Some members of YME and Continuo are currently testing this cutting-edge technology, and we anticipate using it with our older groups by mid-semester.
 We hope to make the experience available to younger boys later in the year.